 Grab your bike for a scenic 14.5 mile ride between Bristol & Providence.
 If you start at Providence, you’ll begin at India Point State Park and if you start in Bristol, you’ll need to head to Independence Park first.
 The path is paved, and follows what was the former railroad between the two places.

 You should find the journey mainly flat except for one hill that pops up along the way so make sure you take plenty of water to stay hydrated.
 Don’t forget to stop off at the many viewpoints and local parks you’ll pass by too!
-It can get busy on the path as you are cycling along one of the most popular bike trails in Rhode Island, so watch out for others!
+It can get busy on the path as you are cycling along one of the most popular bike trails in the state, so watch out for others!
 This is a great outdoor activity in Bristol Rhode Island.

 Educate Yourself At Bristol Historical & Preservation Society